StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/docker-compose.md

 ## Step 4: Validate the restore

-Check the target data folders and verify that the restored data has been copied correctly.
-Ensure that all files and configurations match the backup and that no data corruption or missing files occurred during the restore process.
+Open you browser, connect to TheHive, and check your data has been restored correctly.

 ### Step 5: Restart all services